Introduction to Orienteering

 'Winning isn't everything': Going orienteering is a great chance to mix with others and make new friends.
 Young or old, chatting with others at the Finish takes on a new dimension; not just a place for socialising, but also the place for comparing and learning.
 There's always someone to talk through your course with you and give you tips!
 Après-O can be at the coffee shop, or for late afternoon events at a local pub or restaurant for dinner.
 Many orienteers have become friends for life.

-'Education is Important, Especially My Orienteering Education': National Accredited Coaching Framework is in use.
+'Education is Important, Especially My Orienteering Education': A National Accredited Coaching Framework is in use.
 Juniors can go to School Holiday Camps where kids from all clubs go away together supervised by parents and coaches.
 Garingal offers Junior Travel Awards to support families with costs.
 Late teens/young adult members are taken into the State Training Squad and into the National Orienteering League where high performance coaches ensure they meet their full potential.
 Adults new to the sport generally receive most of their training informally through chatting with experienced club members post-race.
 But coaching clinics for adults are held every so often.
 The Saturday Orienteering Series offers free coaching for all on Saturday mornings, as well as Women-only or Mixed Training Weekends (see the Bold Horizons website).

 Here's a Fun Fact: The only criterion to enter the World Masters Orienteering Championships is that you be a member of a Club.
 The qualification races are integrated into the week of events, and everyone gets into the Final (albeit, the A Final, B Final or C Final).